Event moved to Central Hall Level 1 & 3 at Olympia, website live in February

 Neil played and trained on a vegan diet for a number of years, and was the first player to demonstrate that a vegan diet could be actually an aid to being a professional football player at the top level - he was always one of the fittest at all his clubs.

 Neil retired from professional football in 1990 and was a vegetarian/vegan throughout his entire professional playing career.
 On retirement from football, Neil had several jobs including owning his own fitness centre and working as a personal fitness trainer.

 Today, Neil is still passionate about veganism and promoting a cruelty-free lifestyle for everybody on the planet.
-He currently works for The Frank Food Company which recently launched a cereal snack and energy bar to Neil's own specific formulation.
+He worked for The Frank Food Company which recently launched a cereal snack and energy bar to Neil's own specific formulation.